 c.
 Entrance from Taman Rimba Bukit Kerinchi (GPS: 3.096630, 101.662852)

-This entrance is less popular, but it is easier to get into a parking lot.
+This entrance is less popular, but getting into a parking lot is easier.
 It is also where the Steel Bridge is located.
 Right after crossing the steel bridge is a garden before entering the woods.

-There is a beautiful garden at the entrance to Gasing Hill from Taman Rimba Bukit Kerinchi.
+A beautiful garden is at the entrance to Gasing Hill from Taman Rimba Bukit Kerinchi.

 Another entrance is behind the Maha Sivan Alayam Temple.

-You need to go to the back of the TM Bukit Gasing, just next to the temple to get into Gasing Hill.
-However, I was told that someone will build a house at the entrance in the near future, which may make it inaccesible).
+You need to go to the back of the TM Bukit Gasing, just next to the temple, to get into Gasing Hill.
+However, I was told that someone would build a house at the entrance in the near future, which may make it inaccessible).

 e.
 Entrance from the suspension bridge (GPS: 3.1042591895141887, 101.65795988978425)

 The final major entrance is just next to the suspension bridge.
-However, you cannot park your car here as it is a residentail area., but you can hike in and out freely.
+However, you cannot park your car here as it is a residential area., but you can hike in and out freely.